A brief extract from the Annual Report of the Indian Railways of 1933-34.

 A: A good question, but you won’t catch me here.
 There is no record of any industrial railway in Lakshwadeep, but in any case the southernmost point of this territory is on Minicoy which is around the same latitude as Trivandrum.

 The Andaman and Nicobar Islands look more promising.
-Indeed, some industrial railways have existed in the vicinity of Port Blair.
+Indeed, some industrial railways have existed in the vicinity of Port Blair, serving the numerous sawmills there.
 But this has around the same latitude as Puducheri.

 If there were any such lines in the Nicobar islands, they would be the southernmost railways ever to have existed in India.
 But there is no record of these, as the Nicobar region remains largely undeveloped even today.